cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 Do not run [`cross-seed search`](../reference/utils.md#cross-seed-search) while the [`daemon`](./managing-the-daemon.mdx) is running as it will cause errors in the sqlite database.
-Use the job API endpoint described below instead.
+Use the job API endpoint as shown below instead.

 :::